1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 Where should people park cars now?

-The design allows for parking on nearly every block where parking exists today.
+The design allows for parking on nearly every block where parking previously existed.
 Our studies show that parking utilization on N Rosa Parks overall is very low.
 There is also available parking space on side streets and nearly all of the properties in the project area have parking available in private driveways or parking lots.

 Will there be a fine for unlawfully parking on N Rosa Parks Way?

 Parking in a bike lane can result in an $85 fine but PBOT Parking Enforcement exercises discretion and typically issues warnings rather than fines in the weeks after changes of this nature, allowing people to learn of and adjust to the change.

 Click each section to see a overhead graphic of the proposed design.
 Links to large .pdf files that allow more options for viewing:

 For questions or comments please contact: